 My projects fall into four categories: day job, freelance, math, and hobby.
 I try to limit myself to one project at a time in each category so I don't get too bogged down.
 My interests are varied, but I am usually working on things related to programming, education, mathematical research, or sports.

 I recently accepted a full-time position teaching and developing curriculum at a high school.
-Since I haven't officially started this job, I am just preparing for my new role.
-One of the classes I will be teaching is an introduction to programming course.
-This is the first time such a course is being offered at this high school so I am writing the curriculum with guidance from Dr. Eck's Introduction to Programming using Java book.
+This is my first teaching experience at the high school level and things are going well so far.
+I am teaching precalculus, physics, and introduction to programming.
+This is the first time in a while that any sort of computer programming is being offered at this high school.
+I am developing the curriculum on my own with guidance from Dr. Eck's Introduction to Programming using Java.

 You can see some information on classes I taught previously here.

 I don't have any freelance work right now.
 I have been speaking with a perspective client regarding some consulting and technical work for their personal medical practice.
 This seems very promising and I look forward to the possibility of learning more about technology in the medical field.